-Drew Cooper, who is the ninth head men's basketball coach at Thomas More College, begins his fourth season in Crestview Hills.
+Drew Cooper, who is the ninth head men's basketball coach at Thomas More College, begins his fifth season in Crestview Hills.

 The Saints finished the 2015-16 season with a 17-11 record.
-Within President’s Athletic Conference (PAC) play, Cooper led his team to a 12-6 record and an appearance in the PAC tournament championship game.
+Within PAC play, Cooper led his team to a 12-6 record and an appearance in the PAC tournament championship game.
 This was Cooper’s second appearance in the PAC title game during his three years at Thomas More.
-Last season’s out-of-conference schedule consisted of a match-up with NCAA Division 1 Eastern Kentucky University.
-Sophomores Daniel Williams and Simon Clifford were named members of the All-PAC Second Team.
+The season’s out-of-conference schedule consisted of a match-up with NCAA Division I Eastern Kentucky University.
+Daniel Williams and Simon Clifford were named members of the All-PAC Second Team.

 During his second season at Thomas More, Cooper led the Saints to a 17-10 overall record, including an 11-5 mark in the PAC.
 The Saints advanced to the PAC tournament semifinal game.

 Cooper’s first season at the helm of the Thomas More men’s basketball program was the 2013-14 season.
 The Saints battled a drastically improved out-of-conference schedule during the first portion of the season.
 After the New Year, Cooper guided the Saints to a 13-4 record while advancing to the PAC tournament championship game.
 The Saints finished the season with a record of 15-12 record, including a 12-4 mark in the PAC.